KDZA (AM)

-KDZA (1230 AM) is a radio station licensed to Pueblo, Colorado.
-KDZA broadcasts a classic hits forma.
-The studios are on West Orman Avenue in Pueblo.
+KDZA (1230 AM) is a radio station licensed to Pueblo, Colorado, United States.
+KDZA broadcasts a classic hits format, with studios are West Orman Avenue in Pueblo.
 KDZA is owned by Marcos A. Rodriguez's Colorado Radio Marketing; under a local marketing agreement, it is operated by Mountain Radio Group, owner of KQSC in Colorado Springs.

 The station brands itself as "101.9 and 107.3 KDZA".
 Programming is also heard on FM translator K270CM at 101.9 MHz in Pueblo and on KQSC (1530 AM and 107.3 FM) in Colorado Springs.
-KDZA and KQSC air classic recordings of the Wolfman Jack Oldies Show on Saturday evenings.

 History

-The station signed on in December 29, 1947, and from around 1962 until the mid-1980s was Pueblo's leading AM Top 40 outlet.
+The station signed on on December 29, 1947, and from around 1962 until the mid-1980s was Pueblo's leading AM Top 40 outlet.

 By 1992, KDZA was a simulcast of rock station KATM-FM; when KATM was sold and became KGFT that August, KDZA began simulcasting the oldies format of KRYT-FM.
 In late 1992, J. Kent Nichols' Surrey Front Range L.P. sold the station to Pueblo Community College (PCC) for $120,000.
 KDZA went off the air that December while the sale was pending; in May 1993, it returned as KKPC with business news from the Business Radio Network.
 KRYT-FM then took on the KDZA-FM call sign.
 In July 1995, KKPC switched to a sports radio format provided by Prime Sports Radio; that November, it became an all-news station featuring CNN Headline News.

 Pueblo Community College agreed to sell KKPC to Monte Spearman's MK Inc. for $270,000 in 2000; the station joined existing Spearman holdings in Colorado that included KFKA in Greeley, KEZZ in Estes Park, and KHPN in Loveland.
 PCC decided to sell KKPC as it was not cost-effective to operate, and was no longer seen as necessary after entering a partnership with the University of Southern Colorado (USC) that allowed PCC students to work at USC's student-run KTSC-FM.
 After taking control on April 27, 2001, MK replaced KKPC's commercial news/talk programming with Colorado Public Radio (CPR)'s news and information service at 11 a.m. on May 1; Public Broadcasting of Colorado operated the station under a management agreement ahead of a $275,000 purchase, with MK continuing to operate a local studio on the PCC campus in the interim.
 CPR's acquisition of KKPC was part of its split into news and classical music networks; its existing Pueblo station, KCFP (91.9 FM), would become a full-time transmitter for the classical service on May 25 after a temporary simulcast with KKPC.